mdda/mdda.github.io/_posts/AI/2015-08-16-sg-futurists-presentation.md

 ---
 It's Different this Time

-*  Data : More useful than realised
+*  Data : More effective than expected
 *  GPUs : Turning point
 *  New thinking

 ___
-Data : More useful than realised
+Data : More effective than expected

 *    &gt;1Bn Photos per day
     -    graph (http://www.kpcb.com/internet-trends)